EyasuTeshome/shifttracker/mock-interviews/JSR-attend-your-ip-mock-interview-v2.md

 # Attend your industry professional mock interview

 **❗️ Important note:**
-If you are repeating the block because you didn't get the required score in your industry professional mock interview, you need to schedule another one.
-To do so, follow the instructions in [this lesson](https://github.com/microverseinc/curriculum-professional-skills/blob/main/mock-interviews/JSR-schedule-your-industry-professional-mock-interview-v4.md).
-We suggest that you focus your efforts on honing your interview skills during the week.
+If you are repeating this block because you didn't get the required score in your industry professional mock interview, you need to schedule another one.
+To do so, please contact ennio.poscia@microverse.org.
+We suggest that you study carefully the feedback we offer about your performance on your Dashboard and focus your efforts on honing your interview skills during the week.

 ## Learning objectives